ayang2951/notes-elementary-probability/notes/setfamilies.md

 </ol>
 </div>

-The terminology $\sigma$ comes from the notion of properties that hold under \textit{countable} operations; we will see quite a few examples of this.
+The terminology $\sigma$ comes from the notion of properties that hold under <i>countable</i> operations; we will see quite a few examples of this.
 Here, we again note a few important properties of $\sigma$-fields.

 The first is that $\sigma$-fields are fields.
 They are simply a special case of fields.
 This is easily seen by the overlap in conditions 1 and 2, and taking the countable union of $k$ sets of interest and taking $A_{n} = \varnothing$ for any $n > k$.
 This is functionally the union of a finite number of sets.